Jump to content

 First Light on the Mountaintops

-Information: For liability, specific information about this lookout is not included.
+For liability, specific information about this lookout is not included.
 Many books, listed below, provide information about lookout towers and information about visiting and/or renting them if available.
 You can also search recreation.gov for "lookout" and see which lookouts are available for rent.
+For more on backpacking to fire lookouts, see this Issue 44 article.

-Maps & Books: Numerous books provide information about lookout towers; this list is a great place to start.
-Searches using Google or on Amazon.com will also yield plenty of results.
-The Forest Fire Lookout Association has a wealth of information on their website
+Numerous books provide information about lookout towers; this list is a great place to start.
+Plenty of books are available such as Fire Season: Field Notes from a Wilderness Lookout as well as Hiking Washington's Fire Lookouts.
+The Forest Fire Lookout Association has a wealth of information on their website.

 • Like 4